Getting Started

 🚀

 Getting started with Chore Wheel is easy, and takes about 20 minutes.
-You'll first create a Slack workspace, and then install the tools.

 Step 1: Set Up Slack